dRaiser/drtimetracker/README.md

 Serializes to binary file .local/tracker.sav, saved in home directory.

+###Why?

+I've realized there is lack of simple, minimalistic, cloud-free task time-trackers applications right now.
+If you feel the same, please enjoy.

-UI is slightly based on ktimetracker which was deprecated.
+UI is slightly based on KDE4 ktimetracker which is now deprecated.

 ### Usage: